JohnBurrin/CodeceptionLampStack/README.md

 | lamp-phpmyadmin     | phpmyadmin   | docker-compose exec phpmyadmin bash   |   |   |
 | lamp-redis          | redis        | docker-compose exec redis bash        |   |   |
 | lamp_test-browser_1 | test-browser | docker-compose exec test-browser bash |   |   |

+## tests

+See the documentation at https://codeception.com/quickstart for morinformation on testing with CodeceptionLampStack

+## Run tests

+Remember you need to be in the `/var/www` folder
+`php vendor/bin/codecept run --steps`